fbcbl/fabiocarballo.dev/content/blog/multi_theme_screenshots_tests_in_compose.md

 }
 ```

-The goal here was to make a test being almost as easy as just declare the composable that should be screenshotted.
+The goal was to make a test being almost as easy as just declaring the composable that should be screenshotted.

 By now, our screenshots would be: